2015 Molecular Basis of Infectious Diseases (MBID) Retreat

 Speakers will include:

 - Come join us for this day-long event designed to foster communication and collaboration among molecular pathogenesis researchers in Texas!
-All faculty, students, fellows (research or clinical) and staff interested in pathogenesis and infectious diseases in the Texas Medical Center, Rice University, University of Houston, UTMB, UTHSCSA, UTSA, Texas A&M and other Texas institutions are welcome to attend.
+All faculty, students, fellows (research or clinical) and staff interested in pathogenesis and infectious diseases are welcome to attend.

 The Molecular Basis of Infectious Diseases Training Program